DeepraMazumder/Cyberbullying-Detection-and-Analysis-in-Social-Media/README.md

 ## 🤝 Contributions

 Have ideas or improvements?
 Open an issue or submit a pull request!
-Contributions, feedback, and collaborations are always welcome.
+Contributions, feedback and collaborations are always welcome.